 Among several problems, the most common problem is the battery charging issue.
 Recently, some users discussed the Samsung Galaxy S4 not charging- grey battery problem on the Technobezz forum.
 Some users have complained that when they were trying to charge the phone, the phone did not respond and a grey battery symbol was appearing on the screen.
 Some users have reported that the phone was vibrating while showing this grey battery symbol.

 Reasons for Samsung Galaxy / Android phone that won’t charge: grey battery icon

 The main reason for your phone not charging is a bad charging port.
 There may be several reasons for it such as, dust entered into the charging port or the bar across the center of the charging port got bent.

 Additional Solutions to fix your phone not charging problem

-Some users reported that they had found a solution for by removing their battery and inserting it into another Samsung Galaxy phone, charge the battery, and then again put it in back.
+Some users reported that they had found a solution by removing their battery and inserting it into another Samsung Galaxy phone, charge the battery, and then again put it in the back.

-Another simple and effective way to fix this problem is to Clean System dump.
+Another simple and effective way to fix this problem is to Clean the System dump.
 For that: